getporter/porter/docs/content/faq.md

  * You can put together the necessary parameters and credentials so your teammates don’t need to each hunt down the proper values themselves, or even worse copy sensitive credentials into local environment variables on every machine that does the deployment.
 Secrets stay in a secret store and aren’t copied around.
 Those are just some of the reasons why working with bundles with the tools embedded inside is helpful vs using the same tools standalone.

-## Where can I use Porter in Day to Day Projects?
+## Do you have suggestions for bundles that I could make?

  * Create a bundle for a side project.
 It handles setting up any infrastructure, such as creating a VM or other cloud resources, and it then also deploys your app.
 Maybe pushing your serverless function as one example, or running a helm chart.
- * This is useful because often we figure out how to do these things while working on the project and then after not having time for the project most people forget how to deploy their project.
+   This is useful because often we figure out how to do these things while working on the project and then after not having time for the project most people forget how to deploy their project.
 That makes it super hard to start back up on the project!
 So using bundles helps make the best use of your limited side project time
 * Create a bundle for an open source project.
 Pick a project that you like, maybe wordpress, mysql or discourse, and then write a bundle that will deploy the software to a cloud provider.
 This is a fun one because other people can use your bundle!

 [CNAB Core Spec]: https://github.com/cnabio/cnab-spec/blob/main/100-CNAB.md